golightlyb/transdict.py/README.md

 ==============

 A [dictionary/mapping view](https://docs.python.org/3/library/stdtypes.html#dictionary-view-objects)
-that transparently applies your custom functions in order to create a bidirectional mapping between the source dict and a desired view.
+that provides a lazy transformation between the source and a desired view.

 Example
 -------